veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-actions.md

-{
-  "name" : "card-action",
-  "type" : "Component"
-  "category": �Layout�
-  "version" : "1.0.0",
-  "averageRating" : 1,
-  "description" : "it is a component which contains buttons�, "platformSupportVersion" : "4.0.0",
-  "publisher" : "Ayush"

-}

-## Guide:
 ### Overview:
 A card actions is a component that is a container of buttons.
 And after clicking the button some actions should be performed.